Systematic review: A review of adolescent behavior change interventions [BCI] and their effectiveness in HIV and AIDS prevention in sub-Saharan Africa

 What works in youth HIV

-A website compiling emerging and evidence-based interventions for those who work with young people to prevent HIV.
+This website compiles emerging and evidence-based interventions for those who work with young people to prevent HIV.
 The areas covered are strategies, youth and HIV, and engaging youth.
-Resources include videos, webinars, podcasts, websites, reports, toolkits and factsheets.
-The website is updated to mid-2018.
+Resources include videos, webinars, podcasts, websites, reports, toolkits, and factsheets.

 HIV and adolescents: Focus on young key populations

-This journal supplement contains articles addressing various aspects of HIV prevention and adolescents and young people from key populations, including PrEP, HIV testing and links to services, adherence and retention in care, mental health and support, and access to harm reduction services for young people who inject drugs.
+This journal supplement contains articles addressing various aspects of HIV prevention and adolescents and young people from key populations—including PrEP, HIV testing, links to services, adherence and retention in care, and mental health and support.

 Journal of the International AIDS Society